Cape Hotham Light

 The lighthouse was constructed by the Commonwealth Lighthouse Service during the "Golden Age of Australian Lighthouses", between 1913 and 1920.

 The light characteristic shown is three flashes, one every two seconds, repeating every 15 seconds (Fl.(3)W.R.
 15s).
-The color is red on 025°-070° and white elsewhere.
+The colour is red on 025°-070° and white elsewhere.
 The red light is visible for 9 nmi while the white light is visible for 12 nmi.

 The site is accessible by boat from Darwin, but the tower is closed to the public.
 The light is operated by the Australian Maritime Safety Authority.

 Cape Hotham

 Cape Hotham was named by John Clements Wickham on 26 July 1839, honoring Admiral William Hotham, 1st Baron Hotham.
 It is listed in the Register of the National Estate as the "Cape Hotham Forest Reserve", listing "representative ecosystems of the Top End, including monsoon rainforest containing kentia palm (Gronophyllum ramsayi)".